immutant/lein-immutant/docs/deployment.md

       ;; overriding WEB-INF/web.xml, etc. If, after copying these resources, ;; we don't have a web.xml, we'll add our own.
       :resource-paths ["war-resources"]

+      :context-path "/"

+      ;; not a hostname, but the name of a server configuration ;; in the WildFly xml
+      :virtual-host "some-configured-host"

       ;; override the nREPL settings
       :nrepl {:interface "0.0.0.0"